Reviews You Can Rely On

 Analysis and Test Results

 We assessed and reviewed 11 different all-around styled splitboards by climbing and descending in every condition.
-In this review, we judged each one based on their performance in the following metrics: firm snow, powder, climbing, binding adjustability, and playfulness.
-As we all ride in different snow conditions and styles, you may place the appropriate weight for each category as it relates to your usage pattern.
-If a model excels in a metric of value to you, be sure to take this into consideration, and move forward accordingly.
+In this review, we judged each one based on its performance in the following metrics: firm snow, powder, climbing, binding adjustability, and playfulness.
+As we all ride in different snow conditions and styles, you may assign the appropriate weight to each category based on your usage pattern.
+If a model excels in a metric of value to you, be sure to take this into consideration.

 Related: How to Choose a Splitboard for Men for Backcountry Snowboarding